Can You Wear Contacts After Lasik

 Another potential risk associated with wearing contacts after Lasik is a higher chance of developing dry eye syndrome.
 This condition occurs when an insufficient amount of tears are produced or when the quality of tears produced is not sufficient enough to keep the eyes properly lubricated.
 This can cause irritation, discomfort, and blurriness when wearing contacts.
 It can also lead to scarring on the cornea if left untreated, which can further impair vision.

-See also Do Lawyers Wear Wigs In Uk
+See also What To Wear In Key West

 The last potential risk associated with wearing contacts after Lasik is an increased chance of developing glaucoma or cataracts over time.
 Glaucoma occurs when pressure builds up in the eye due to a buildup of fluid, which can damage the optic nerve and cause vision loss over time.
 Cataracts are caused by a clouding of the lens in the eye that impairs vision and requires surgical removal if it progresses too far along.
 It’s important for people who have had Lasik surgery to get regular checkups from an ophthalmologist in order to monitor for these conditions and ensure that their vision remains healthy over time.